 A business analyst analyses data and documents market environments to advise business decisions.
 This role massively ties into SQL as it is very data heavy, and you’ll almost definitely be working with relational databases.

 To learn more about data for business, check out this incredible course on business analytics.

 As well as SQL being useful to get you into one of these roles, it can also be beneficial to those with their own business or plans to start one up.
 Relational databases can help you store, sort and modify huge amounts of data.

 How to learn SQL

 Thankfully, there are many online courses and resources available to help you learn this useful language.
-Trying out a free course such as this introduction to databases and SQL is a great place to start.
+Trying out a course, such as our introduction to databases and SQL, is a great place to start.

 One of the best ways to retain any information you learn and remember the SQL commands is to practise.
 You can download a free SQL database management system such as MySQL and put your knowledge to the test, playing with the functions and exploring the database.

 There are even websites that simulate an SQL management system such as SQLfiddle.
 On sites like this, you can play around with writing statements without the need to install any software.

 Once you are comfortable with your SQL knowledge, you can start working towards an SQL certification.
 This will look great on your CV, and will really boost your chances of getting one of those SQL jobs mentioned above.

 Whether you want to upskill in your current role or find a new career altogether, SQL is a very powerful and useful language to learn.
 We hope this article has equipped you with the knowledge to get out there and start learning the language yourself.